-In a Hawk-Dove game, neither (C, C) nor (D, D) are Nash profiles, so we cannot use [lemma 3.4](#) to find Nash strategies for the game with endogenous separation.
+In a Hawk-Dove game, neither CC nor DD are Nash profiles, so we cannot use [lemma 3.4](#) to find Nash strategies for the game with endogenous separation.

-After discussing Nash strategies, and given that we are mainly interested in conventions, or stable equilibrium strategies, we next analyze the existence of evolutionarily stable and neutrally stable strategies.
+After discussing Nash strategies, we next extend and analyze stability concepts from evolutionary game theory: evolutionarily stable and neutrally stable strategies.

-3.3 Evolutionarily stable strategies in G^{Ends}
+3.3 Evolutionarily stable strategies in the repeated game